eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 Containers may be configured using the following fields:

-- **Enabled** - When true, API will create the described container.
+- **Enabled** - When true, the service will create the defined container.
 When false the API will not create the container or will destroy the container if already running.

 - **Image Name** - Describes the image that will be used to create the container.
 Remember to ensure that the selected image supports the architecture of the host machine, or else the container will not be able to start.

 - **Image Tag** - Describes the version of the image that will be used to create the container.

 - **Authentication Registry URL** - URL for an alternative registry to pull images from.
 (If the field is left blank, credentials will be applied to Docker-Hub).
-Please see the [Authenticated Containers ](#authenticated-containers) document for more information about connecting to different popular repositories.
+Please see the [Authenticated Registries ](#authenticated-registries) section for more information about connecting to different popular registries.

-- **Authentication Username** - Describes the username to access the repository entered above.
+- **Authentication Username** - Describes the username to access the registry entered above.

-- **Password** - Describes the password to access the alternative repository.
+- **Password** - Describes the password to access the alternative registry.

 - **Image Download Retries** - Describes the number of retries the framework will attempt to pull the image before giving up.